Baiji: Folklore

 Per Chinese folklore, a beautiful young girl is said to have lived with her stepfather on the banks of the river Yangtze.
-He was evil, and a greedy man out for his own self-interest.
+He was evil, a greedy man out for his own self-interest.
 One day, he took the girl on a boat, intending to sell her on the market.
 Out on the river, though, he became infatuated with her beauty and tried to take advantage of her.
-But she freed herself by plunging into the river whereupon a big storm came and sank the boat.
+But she freed herself by plunging into the river, whereupon a big storm came and sank the boat.
 After the storm had thus settled, people saw a beautiful dolphin swimming – the incarnation of the girl – which became known as the "Goddess of the Yangtze".
 The baiji, in the region of Yangtze, is regarded as a symbol of peace and prosperity.

+In popular culture

+The baiji has been featured in pop culture and media on many occasions due to its status as a Chinese national treasure and as a critically endangered species.
+There have been various stamps and coins that feature the Yangtze river dolphin.
+Prior to Minecon Earth 2018, the baiji was featured in a promotional poll in which Chinese players would guess which culturally significant Chinese animal would be added to Minecraft.
+The 2024 Hangzhou Super Cup, a canoeing event in China, featured a baiji named "豚豚" (tún tún) as the mascot for the event.

 Conservation

 In the 1950s, the population was estimated at 6,000 animals, but declined rapidly over the subsequent five decades.
 Only a few hundred were left by 1970.
-Then the number fell to 400 by the 1980s and then to 13 in 1997 when a full-fledged search was conducted.
-The baiji was last sighted in August 2004, though there was a possible sighting in 2007.
+The number fell to 400 by the 1980s and then to 13 in 1997 when a full-fledged search was conducted.
+The baiji was last sighted in August 2004, though there have been many alleged sightings since.
 It is listed as an endangered species by the U.S. government under the Endangered Species Act.
-It is now thought to be extinct.
+It is now thought to be functionally extinct.